smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

         One of the prerequisites for implementing Hybrid Azure AD joined Key Trust Deployment of Windows Hello for Business is registration of Windows 10 client devices in Azure Active Directory.
 In the proposed solution, this is performed by leveraging the functionality of Azure AD Connect, which starting with version 1.1.819.0, includes a wizard that significantly simplifies the registration process.
 The wizard configures the Active Directory service connection points (SCPs) for device registration.

         For the information regarding other prerequisites and the process of implementing Hybrid Azure AD joined Key Trust Deployment of Windows Hello for Business, refer to *Hybrid Azure AD joined Key Trust Deployment* at <https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust>.

+    - Microsoft Authenticator authentication

+      - For users that do not have the capability to use Windows Hello for Business, the Microsoft Authenticator can be used for an additional layer of password-less security.

 *Optimizing authorization configuration*